miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 Start Tomcat on this machine.

-Edit `$CATALINA_HOME/conf/Catalina/localhost/miso.properties` and set `miso.runscanner.urls` to the URL of the Run Scanner instance and restart MISO.
+Edit `$CATALINA_HOME/conf/Catalina/localhost/miso.properties` of the MISO Tomcat server and set `miso.runscanner.urls` to the URL of the Run Scanner instance.
+Restart MISO.

 It is possible to set up multiple run scanners managing different sequencers and add all the URLs to `miso.properties`.

-You can view the run scanner's state from the main page of the Run Scanner server.
+You can view the run scanner's state from the main page of the Run Scanner server: `http://<run-scanner-URL>:8080`.

 # Building the Application